mcandre/hello-vagrant/README.md

 # ABOUT

-hello-vagrant presents a small Vagrant project for newbies to Vagrant, a way to shrink-wrap applications into a standalone, reusable environment.
-In this demonstration, users setup a virtual machine (vm) for working on Hello Vagrant, a pretend software application.
+hello-vagrant presents a small demo project for newbies to Vagrant, a tool for shrink-wrapping and version controlling reusable, per-application environments.
+In the demo, users setup a virtual machine (vm) for working on Hello Vagrant, a pretend software application.

 # REQUIREMENTS